Normal school: Malaysia

-In Malaysia, the Ministry of Education runs a total of 27 Institutes of Teacher Education (ITEs), which were formerly known as Teacher Training Colleges.
+In Malaysia the Ministry of Education runs a total of 27 Institutes of Teacher Education (ITEs), which were formerly known as Teacher Training Colleges.
 These ITEs function primarily to educated both undergraduate and postgraduate teacher trainees.
 The ministry bureau responsible for overseeing them is the Teacher Education Division.
 The ITEs also run in-service teacher training and continuous professional development among qualified teachers.

 Philippines

-In Naga City, the Philippines, one can find the oldest normal school for girls in the Far East, the Universidad de Santa Isabel.
+In Naga City, one can find the oldest normal school for girls in the Far East, the Universidad de Santa Isabel.
 It is a sectarian school run by the Daughters of Charity.
 The first secular normal school was founded in 1901 by the Thomasites, the Philippine Normal School.
 It was converted into a college in 1949 and was elevated to its present university status in 1992 as the Philippine Normal University.
-In 2009, it was named National Center of Excellence for Teacher Education by virtue of Republic Act 9647.
-In Iloilo City, the West Visayas State University was originally established as a normal school in 1902; in 1994, it was recognized by the Philippines government as a Center for Teaching Excellence.
+In 2009, it was designated as the country's National Center for Teacher Education by virtue of Republic Act 9647.
+In Iloilo City, the West Visayas State University was originally established as a normal school in 1902; in 1994, it was recognized by the government of the Philippines as a Center for Teaching Excellence.

 Taiwan

 In Taiwan, three universities served as national normal universities historically.
-Located in Taipei, Changhua, and Kaohsiung, the schools prepared secondary school teachers; these schools' missions have expanded since to make them de facto liberal arts universities.
+Located in Taipei (National Taiwan Normal University), Changhua (National Changhua University of Education), and Kaohsiung (National Kaohsiung Normal University), the schools primarily cultivates secondary school teachers and also trains teachers for preschool, elementary school, special education and other fields.
+These schools' missions have expanded since to make them de facto comprehensive research or liberal arts universities.

+NCUE did not adopt the term "normal university" because its predecessor was named Taiwan Provincial College of Education, and it was unrelated to the subsequent trend of renaming education universities.

 Ten Taiwanese normal schools (師範學院 (shīfàn xuéyuàn), abbreviated 師院; shīyuàn, "normal colleges") were established under Japanese rule and at the end of World War 2, serving for primary school teacher's education.
 These were promoted as teachers' colleges and later granted university status in 2000s.
+It is distinguished under the name "Education University" from the "Normal University".
 Some of these were merged with comprehensive university, such as National Hualien University of Education, which were merged with National Dong Hwa University in 2007.
+Some of them were merged with professional university, such as Taipei Physical Education College was merged with Taipei Municipal University of Education to form the University of Taipei in 2013.

 Oceania

 New Zealand

-In New Zealand, the term normal school can refer to a primary or intermediate school used for teacher training, such as the Epsom Normal Primary School (in Auckland), Kelburn Normal School, Palmerston North Intermediate Normal School, Papakura Normal School, Central Normal School in Palmerston North or Tahuna Normal Intermediate School.
+In New Zealand, the term normal school can refer to a primary or intermediate school used for teacher training, such as the Epsom Normal Primary School (in Auckland), Kelburn Normal School, Palmerston North Intermediate Normal School, Papakura Normal School, Central Normal School in Palmerston North, and Tahuna Normal Intermediate School and George Street Normal School in Dunedin.
 They were associated with a teachers' training college, such as the Auckland College of Education and the Dunedin College of Education, which became colleges of education that trained secondary as well as primary and intermediate school teachers.